tulika1508/resume_generator.github.io/README.md

 # resume_generator.github.io

-A website to generate resume based on the inputs given by user.
+A website to generate resume with profile picture,contact details,educational and professional details of a candidate based on the inputs given.

-TECH STACKS used-HTML,CSS,Javascript, Bootstrap
+TECH STACKS used-HTML,CSS,Javascript,Bootstrap

 Click here 👇 to see.